Display motion blur: Laser TV

 Laser TV has the potential to eliminate double imaging and motion artifacts by utilizing a scanning architecture similar to the way that a CRT works.
 Laser TV is generally not yet available from many manufacturers.
 Claims have been made on television broadcasts such as KRON 4 News' Coverage of Laser TV from October 2006, but no consumer-grade laser television sets have made any significant improvements in reducing any form of motion artifacts since that time.
 One recent development in laser display technology has been the phosphor-excited laser, as demonstrated by Prysm's newest displays.
 These displays currently scan at 240 Hz, but are currently limited to a 60 Hz input.
 This has the effect of presenting four distinct images when eye tracking a fast-moving object seen from a 60 Hz input source.

 There has also been Microvision's Laser MEMS Based Pico Projector Pro, which has no display lag, no input lag and no persistence or motion blur.

-LED and OLED

-Both OLED and Sony's Crystal LED displays use an independent light source for every pixel, without a traditional CCFL or LED backlight used in LCD.
-Sony's Crystal LED uses individual light emitting diodes for each pixel, instead of using LED as a backlight.
-Several displays demonstrated at the CES 2012 have been the first modern high-definition television sets to overcome the motion artifacts by selectively blanking parts of the screen.
-Both OLED and "Crystal LED" technologies also have response times far shorter than LCD technology, and can reduce motion blur significantly.
-However, all consumer OLED Displays are sample-and-hold, which leads to the same amount of motion blur as a traditional LCD Display.